mohitpai/journey-optimizer.en/help/using/in-app/send-in-app.md

 ## Review and activate your In-App notification{#in-app-review}

-Once your In-App message is ready, you can review and activate it.
+Once your In-App message is created, and its content defined and personalized, you can review and activate it.

 To perform this, follow the steps below: